 Charge Letter

-If the University determines that there are reasonable grounds to charge a respondent with a violation of the Student Code of Conduct, it shall issue a written Charge Letter to the respondent.
+If the University determines that there are reasonable cause to charge a respondent with a violation of the Student Code of Conduct, it shall issue a written Charge Letter to the respondent.
 A Charge Letter is typically issued within 1-5 class days, but may take 30-45 class days after the initial referral when a case undergoes an investigation.
 In extenuating circumstances, it may take longer for a Charge Letter to be issued.
 Charge Letters are sent to students via their University of North Florida email account.

+Charge Letters provide timely written notice to the respondent’s alleged violation.
+They include the allegations to be investigated at the hearing, the citation to the specific provision of the Student Code of Conduct at issue, the available process options to be used in determining whether a violation has occurred and associated rights, and the date, time, and location of the disciplinary hearing.

+The Charge Letter will be provided at least 7 class days before the originally scheduled disciplinary hearing.
+For students under 18 years of age, the Charge Letter will also be provided to the student’s parent to the extent permitted under FERPA.

-Charge Letters will include a summary of the charges and sources of information.
-The Charge Letter will instruct the student to contact the Student Conduct Office within 5 class days of receipt of the letter to schedule a Conduct Review.
-Failure to contact the office within 5 class days will result in waiver of the Conduct Review.
-The University will not schedule a disciplinary hearing until at least 5 class days have passed since providing the Charge Letter to the respondent, unless the respondent waives this requirement.
+The Charge Letter will instruct the student to contact OSAR within 3 class days of receipt of the letter to schedule an informational meeting to discuss the process for the proceedings and answer any questions, known as a Pre-Disciplinary Hearing Review.
+Failure to contact the office within 3 class days will result in waiver of the Pre-Disciplinary Hearing Review.

+Provision of Information

+At least five (5) class days prior to the disciplinary hearing, the University will provide the respondent with a listing of all known witnesses that have provided, or will provide, information against the respondent.
+It will also provide all known information relating to the allegation, including inculpatory and exculpatory information.
+These items will be provided in-person at the OSAR office, unless the University, in its sole discretion, determines that another method is appropriate under the circumstances.

+At least five (5) class days prior to the disciplinary hearing, the respondent must disclose to the University all known witnesses and all known information that will be presented at the disciplinary hearing.
+The respondent must also disclose the identity of the advisor (if any) who will attend the disciplinary hearing for the respondent at the same time.
+The University cannot compel the attendance of any witness(es) at the hearing on the respondent’s behalf.

-Conduct Review
+Pre-Disciplinary Hearing Review

-The purpose of the Conduct Review meeting is to provide the respondent with the opportunity to discuss the allegations and review the reports and materials supporting the case.
+The purpose of the Pre-Disciplinary Hearing Review meeting is to provide the respondent with the opportunity to discuss the allegations and review the reports and materials supporting the case.
 The Hearing Administrator will explain the rights and options available, as well as describe a range of potential sanctions for the violation in question.
-The respondent may be accompanied during the Conduct Review by an advisor of their choice, which is further addressed below under the Student Rights Section of this Code.
+The respondent may be accompanied during the Pre-Disciplinary Hearing Review by an advisor of their choice, which is further addressed below under the Student Rights Section of this Code.

-If a student elects to forgo a Conduct Review or fails to timely schedule or attend a Conduct Review, and 5 class days have expired since the date of the notice, the student waives their right to a Conduct Review.
-At that time, a formal hearing (either Administrative or Panel) may be scheduled in the student’s absence at the sole discretion of the Hearing Administrator.
-The student will be notified of the date and time of the formal hearing.
-If the student fails to appear at the scheduled formal hearing and failed to provide advance notice to this effect to the Hearing Administrator, the hearing will be held in the student’s absence.
+If a student elects to forgo a Pre-Disciplinary Hearing Review or fails to timely schedule or attend a Pre-Disciplinary Hearing Review, and 3 class days have expired since the date of the notice, the student waives their right to a Pre-Disciplinary Hearing Review.

 Selection of Resolution Method

-The purpose of a resolution meeting or hearing is to provide an impartial forum for the party bringing charges against a student and the respondent to present all of their information regarding the alleged misconduct.
+OSAR provides an impartial forum for the party bringing charges against a student and the respondent to present all of their information regarding the alleged misconduct.